smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V1.80**
+* Added the option to show a custom text when there are no upcoming calendar events.
+* Full day appointments now do not show the time "00:00" anymore.

 **V1.79**
 * Bugfix in the sensor app blueprint that fixes an issue that occurs in some cases when users make use of a custom template.